bbh/devenv/README.md

 Legal
 -----
-This project is under the terms of the [LGPL][5] license version 3.0, submodules
+This project is under the terms of the [LGPL][5] version 3.0, submodules
 and third party components are licensed according to their owners.

 Copyright &copy; 2013 Basilio Briceño `<bbh at briceno.mx>`